superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 observations:

-- outliers (cluster -1, highly active users) clicked on ad_creatives from both campaigns (as expected)
+- cluster -1 (with the most high and extremely high activity users) clicked on ad_creatives from both campaigns (as expected); 1324 clicks on new campaign ads, 1344 on old
-- cluster 3 clicked on only one distinct ad_creative - from the influencer based campaign
+- cluster 0 clicked on only the first (non-influencer) campaign; these ads focus on community and competition within the gaming platform
-- clusters 0 and 2 clicked on only two distinct influencer based creatives
+- clusters 1 and 2 clicked on only two influencer campaign ad creatives; cluster 1 ads focused on the benefits of premium membership; cluster ads highlighted experience and achievement in the gaming platform
-- cluster 1 clicked on both campaigns' ad_creatives, but more on the first (non-influencer) campaign
+- cluster 3 clicked on only one ad_creative - from the influencer campaign; this ad was an immediate appeal based on promised excitement and the exclusive rewards of joining

 Now, let's get some descriptive stats for our signup dates to help us interpret our clusters' behavior further.